-- Purpose-built rental apartment rate: It is proposed that the purpose-built rental apartment land use category be maintained and that a City-wide parking requirement be established lower than the condominium apartment requirement in Precincts 2, 3 and 4 (i.e., 0.8 spaces/unit in Precinct 2 to 1.0 spaces/unit in Precinct 4) plus 0.15 spaces per unit for visitors in all Precincts. - Second unit requirement: It is proposed that the required 2-parking spaces for the principal dwelling may be shared with one second unit; one parking space would be required for any additional accessory dwelling unit. - Include minimal requirement for Emergency Shelter and Transitional Housing: It is proposed that a parking requirement of 0.1 spaces per unit be included for Emergency Shelters and Transitional Housing where generally most of the occupants do not have a car.
-The minimal parking requirement would be provided to accommodate staff and service providers parking. - Reduce parking requirements for affordable housing projects: Proposed to introduce a 30-50% reduction in parking requirements from the conventional requirements to incentivize the provision of affordable housing.
-Affordable housing includes housing provided by Peel Housing Corporation, a non-profit housing agency and any unit provided through Inclusionary Zoning.
+- Purpose-built rental apartment rate: It is proposed that the purpose-built rental apartment land use category be maintained and that a City-wide parking requirement be established lower than the condominium apartment requirement in Precincts 2, 3 and 4 (i.e., 0.8 spaces/unit in Precinct 2 to 1.0 spaces/unit in Precinct 4) plus 0.20 spaces per unit for visitor in all precincts, except for City Centre zones, where would stay at the existing 0.15 spaces per unit. - Second unit requirement: It is proposed that the required 2-parking spaces for the principal dwelling may be shared with one second unit; one parking space would be required for any additional accessory dwelling unit. - Include minimal requirement for Transitional Housing: It is proposed that a parking requirement of 0.1 spaces per unit be included for Transitional Housing where generally most of the occupants do not have a car.
+The minimal parking requirement would be provided to accommodate staff and service providers parking. - Reduce parking requirements for Public Authority Dwelling Units: It is proposed that a 30-50% reduction in parking requirements from the conventional requirements be introduced to support affordable housing by a public authority or not-for-profit organization such as Peel Housing Corporation.
+The parking reduction can be expanded to include affordable housing units secured through Inclusionary Zoning (IZ), when implemented.